Homotopy classification of based maps between $\mathbf{A}_n^2$-complexes: Introduction

-Let $\E_\sharp^k(X)$ and $\E_\ast(X)$ be the subgroups of $\E(X)$ consisting of homotopy equivalences that induce the identity on the first $k$ homotopy groups and all integral homology groups, respectively.
-If $X$ is a Moore space or a wedge sum of two Moore spaces, the subgroups $\E_\sharp^{k}(X)$ and $\E_\ast(X)$ have been computed by several authors, such as \cite{AM98,Jeong10,CL14}.
-Given spaces $X,Y$, within stable range, the subset
+Let $\E_\sharp^k(X)$ and $\E_\ast(X)$ be the subgroups of $\E(X)$ consisting of based homotopy equivalences that induce the identity on the first $k$ homotopy groups and all integral homology groups, respectively.
+The subgroups $\E_\sharp^{k}(X)$ and $\E_\ast(X)$ of Moore spaces $X$ have been computed in several papers, such as \cite{AM98,Jeong10,CL14}.
+Given suspended spaces $X,Y$, the subset

 is a subgroup of $[X,Y]$ under addition for each $k\geq 0$.
-Combining former work on subgroups of self-homotopy equivalences \cite{ALM01,Pavesic10}, we obtain the following general formulas. \begin{theorem} Let $X_1,\cdots,X_m$ be $\an$-polyhedra, $n\geq 4$.
+Combining former work on subgroups of self-homotopy equivalences \cite{ALM01,Pavesic10}, we obtain the following general formulas. \begin{theorem} Let $X_1,\cdots,X_m$ be $\an$-complexes, $n\geq 4$.
 For any $l\geq 2$,

 The group $\E_\sharp^{n+l}(X_1)\oplus\cdots\oplus\E_\sharp^{n+l}(X_m)$ is isomorphic to the subgroup given by the diagonal matrix